30 Best Historical Romance Books To Sweep You Off Your Feet

 The Spitfire Girls by Soraya M. Lane

-The Spitfire Girls is a captivating tale that takes us back to a time when love and courage went hand in hand.
-Set during World War II, this historical romance transports us to the skies above Britain, where a group of remarkable women take to the air as members of the Air Transport Auxiliary (ATA).
+In WWII Britain, a group of remarkable women take to the air as members of the Air Transport Auxiliary (ATA).
 But amidst the chaos, romance blossoms against all odds.
 Lane skillfully weaves in the stories of these strong women and the men who capture their hearts.

 The Bronze Horseman by Paullina Simons

-The Bronze Horseman is a mesmerizing story that immerses us in the lives of Tatiana Metanova and Alexander Belov, two young individuals caught in the whirlwind of war and an all-encompassing love.
+The Bronze Horsemant immerses us in the lives of Tatiana Metanova and Alexander Belov, two young individuals caught in the whirlwind of war and an all-encompassing love.

 Tatiana, a young and innocent girl, finds herself instantly drawn to Alexander, a soldier serving in the Red Army.
 Their connection is immediate, and their love is undeniable, but their story is far from easy.
 With the war raging around them, their relationship is constantly tested as they struggle to find moments of solace amidst the chaos and maintain their love against all odds.